espressif/esp-idf/docs/en/get-started/start-project.rst

 {IDF_TARGET_HEAP_SIZE:default="298968", esp32="298968", esp32s2="253900", esp32s3="390684", esp32c3="337332"}

-Now you have all requirements to start using ESP-IDF, the next topic will guide you on how to start your first project.
+Now you have all requirements met, the next topic will guide you on how to start your first project.

 This guide will help you on the first steps using ESP-IDF.
-By following this guide you will able to start a new project, connect the {IDF_TARGET_NAME}, change the project configuration, build, flash, and monitor the project.
+Follow this guide to start a new project on the {IDF_TARGET_NAME} and build, flash, and monitor the device output.

 .. note::